Cube 2: Hypercube: Plot

 Simon starts to suspect that Mrs. Paley is a spy, so he gags her and ties her up, but beams start protruding from the walls.
 Simon tries to save Mrs. Paley, but Paley refuses to let him go, so he stabs her with his knife.
-Max and Julia leave and abandon him.
-They then begin to develop feelings for each other and have sex, but they are in a room that is zero-gravity and time-dilated.
+Max and Julia take the opportunity to escape from Simon to a different room.
+After experiencing time differences between rooms, they have a heated conversation which lead to them having sex, while in a room that is zero-gravity and time-dilated.
 They age rapidly and die.
 Kate finds the corpses floating in the air.
-Simon goes insane.
+Simon continues to degrade mentally as he begins to embrace the parallel universe theory.
 He encounters a parallel Jerry and Becky and kills them both.

 Kate finds realities of her death in other rooms and is horrified.
 Sasha tells Kate that time and space are distorted where they are and reality is collapsing.
 She reveals that she is Alex Trusk who is responsible for the creation of the tesseract.
-She also reveals that she tried to stop their operation, but was pursued so she "fled into the only place they wouldn't follow".
+She also reveals that she tried to stop their operation, but was pursued so she "fled into the only place they wouldn't follow."
 Kate still believes that there is a way out.
-Kate then finds Simon and stabs him in the eye after he grabs her in another room, as Simon appears behind Alex.
+After she is attacked by Simon, she manages to stab him in the eye.
+Not long after he appears behind Alex, looking older and more dishevled, carrying tokens from several versions of the people he has killed.
 Alex claims that they "are all dead", which causes Simon to snap her neck.

 Kate finds that the tesseract is shrinking, and she stabs Simon in the leg with his knife and punches him in his throat.
 She looks at the duplicates of Jerry's watch and realizes that "60659" is the time that the tesseract will implode.
 She takes Alex's necklace, which is filled with information on Izon.
 The hypercube starts to wear away, and Kate opens a panel in the bottom.
 She jumps in just as the Hypercube implodes.